icecube/icetray-public/cmake/resources/docs/platforms.rst

-Unlike many other projects / experiments, IceCube strives to be as Operating System agnostic as possible and maintains no "standard platform'.
+Unlike many other projects / experiments, IceCube strives to be as Operating System agnostic as possible and maintains no "standard platform".
 That being said, manpower and hardware are limited, and all possible platforms and combinations of platfroms cannot be tested or supported.
 A general rule of thumb is that the latest "long term" or "supported" or "regular life cycle" release, as well as the previous